 Revelate is still based in Anchorage Alaska, where the expansive wilderness offers endless adventuring and pushes a high design standard which we build our gear to excel in.

-As a pioneer and forerunner, Revelate has innovated many of the systems and bag concepts found in the market today, namely handlebar harness systems with modular drybags and front pouches, stem-mounted feedbags, and modular drybag saddle bags.
-We pioneered the use of airpurge valves in our saddle bags and were the first to manufacture high quality production scale frame bags.
-In 2013 we were also the first to offer fully waterproof handlebar and seat bag systems.
+As a pioneer and forerunner, Revelate has innovated many of the systems and bag concepts found in the market today, namely handlebar harness systems with modular drybags and front pouches, stem-mounted feedbags are also a Revelate first along with modular drybag saddle bags.
+We later pioneered the use of airpurge valves in our saddle bags and were the first to manufacture high quality production scale frame bags.
+Way back in 2013 we were also the first to offer fully waterproof handlebar and seat bag systems.

 Thanks for visiting!